JetBrains/teamcity-documentation/topics/working-with-meta-runner.md

 ## Creating Meta-Runner

-You can create a build configuration via the TeamCity Web UI and extract a meta\-runner from it or use the xml definition of an existing build configuration as a meta\-runner.
+You can create a build configuration via the TeamCity web UI and extract a meta\-runner from it or use the xml definition of an existing build configuration as a meta\-runner.

 ## Creating Your Own Meta-Runner from UI